 1. Protect Your Social Security Number from Identity Theft

 Do not carry your social security card with you.
-The only time you should ever have to show it is if you’re filling out paperwork for a new job.
-Your SSN is the key to all your data, so be sure you keep the card in a safe place and only give out the number when it makes sense to do so.
+The only time you should have to show it is if you’re filling out paperwork for a new job.
+Your SSN is the key to all your data, so keep the card in a safe place and only give out the number when it makes sense to do so.
 If you live in a state that still has the option to use your SSN for your license number, opt for a state-issued number instead.

 2. Check for Skimmers

 Skimmers are tiny devices identity thieves attach to outdoor ATMs and other payment systems.
 Before putting your card in, wiggle the slot to be sure nothing is attached to it.
-Whenever possible, use indoor machines, which are typically more secure simply because there are people around.
+Whenever possible, use indoor machines, which are typically more secure simply because people are around.
 Using Chip-enabled debit and credit cards is a better option.
 Fewer devices steal chip data than magnetic strip data in the U.S.

 3. Update and Strengthen Your Passwords